geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Griev'd such a charge should thus their course delay, While Alfred snatch'd the gauntlet from the ground, And rode in haste the listed circle round,
-Come on,he cried; 'tis false! my sword shall shame
+Come on,he cried; ’tis false! my sword shall shame
 Thy recreant heart, and vindicate my fame."

 The signal given, they ran, but stood the stroke,